kubernetes/community/contributors/devel/sig-testing/testing-strategy.md

 ### CI Job Types

 The Kubernetes job uses [prow](https://prow.k8s.io) to implement the CI system.
-We can differentiate between different of jobs:
+We can differentiate between different types of jobs:

 - **Presubmit:** Runs before code is merged.
     - **Blocking:** Prevents merging if tests fail.
 Use cautiously due to potential project-wide impact.
 We aim to have a very high bar on these jobs and ask for proof